Igor Light, LMHC, NCC, BCC

 - What are you most excited about within the evolving mental health landscape?

 I have mixed feelings regarding modern mental health treatments emphasizing symptom reduction.
 These symptom-oriented approaches have a narrow focus, solely aimed at alleviating specific symptoms without delving into the underlying causes or considering the individual's unique context.
-While reducing symptoms can be beneficial, not understanding the root causes of psychological disorders and neglecting to address them comprehensively may lead to increased desperation.
+While reducing symptoms can be beneficial, not understanding the root causes of psychological conditions and neglecting to address them comprehensively may lead to increased desperation.

-In my view, symptoms of mental health disorders, be they emotional, cognitive, physical, or behavioral, can serve as a compass, often manifesting due to what I refer to as "existential discontent."
+In my view, symptoms of mental health conditions, be they emotional, cognitive, physical, or behavioral, can serve as a compass, often manifesting due to what I refer to as "existential discontent."
 This discontent arises when individuals do not fulfill their full potential.
 As Abraham Maslow once said: "If you plan on being anything less than you are capable of being, you will probably be unhappy all the days of your life."

 Nevertheless, I approach the evolving mental health landscape with a sense of hope and anticipation.
 What excites me the most is the growing recognition of human nature and the increasing emphasis on more integrative approaches to mental health.
 I am grateful to be able to draw upon the best ideas and techniques from the most effective methods and schools of philosophy and psychology to facilitate my work.
 By emphasizing understanding the unique experiences and values of individuals, I believe we can move beyond mere symptom reduction and empower individuals to live authentic and purposeful lives.